abs428/fastpandas/docs/source/start.rst

             work_lim: float
                 The maximum time the Wagoner can spend working per "day".
-A day is defined as the interval in between two consecutive periods of slumber.
+A day is defined as the interval between two consecutive periods of slumber.

             recess: float